volodymyrss/data-analysis/README.md

 ## Why?

+We had large linear redundant analysis pipeline (INTEGRAL [OSA](https://www.isdc.unige.ch/integral/analysis)).
+We needed to understand it and make a lot of improvements, try many things - this made the pipeline much more complex.

 ## What, another one?

 Don't we have many frameworks like this already?

 Not quite.
-Leverage the python expressivness:
+Here we leverage the python expressivness:

 * use class inheritance to build new workflow nodes
 * understandable to pylint